ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 `$sort <https://docs.mongodb.com/manual/reference/operator/aggregation/sort/>`_
 operator.
 Following the sort, the documents are regrouped as before, this time on the ``_id`` values for the previous groups.
-The ``$ntuple`` array is reconstructed, but this time its members will be sorted on the value of the 'other' context variable.
+The ``$ntuple`` array is reconstructed as well.
+The sort ensures that, when reconstructed, the members are sorted by value of the 'other' context variable.
 The ``$feature_set`` is also reconstructed.
 The pipeline stages for these operations are:
 ::
    # sort on 'other' context variable (compared as strings)
    {"$unwind": "$ntuple"},
    {"$sort": {sort_field: 1}},

-   # Restore the previous groups and feature_sets
+   # restore the previous groups and feature_sets
    {
        "$group": {
            "_id": "$_id",